segmentio/topicctl/README.md

 Apply runs are designed to be idemponent- the effects should be the same no matter how many times they are run, assuming everything else in the cluster remains constant (e.g., the number of brokers, each broker's rack, etc.).
+An exception is replica rebalance operations, which can be non-deterministic.
 Changes in other topics should generally not effect idempotency, unless, possibly, if the topic is configured to use the `cluster-use` picker.

 ### Interruptibility